When and where is the sale?

 Why is there a line to check out?

-At some times, there is no line at all, and at many others, the checkout wait time is not more than 10 minutes.
+At some times, there is no line at all, and at many others, the checkout wait time is not more than 5 or 10 minutes.
 There are times where the number of people checking out goes up rapidly and causes a line.
-We are working on decreasing that likelihood.
+We work constantly to decrease that likelihood.
+If a line forms, please try to maintain social distance.

 Why do you separate adding up my order from paying for my order?